caneroz/githubRepoTest/README.md

 Picasso is used to show user avatar.

 OkHttp and Retrofit is used for network operations.
-Rx is used for asyn calls.
+Rx is used for async calls.

 Latest Android version is used (SDK 29).